Polariton Creation in Coupled Cavity Arrays with Spectrally Disordered Emitters: The CCA QED model

-For cavity-emitter arrays with translationally invariant energy scales ($\omega_{c,n}=\omega_c$, $\omega_{e,n,m}=\omega_e$, $g_{n,m}=g$, $J_{n,n+1}=J$), one can solve for the eigenvalues and eigenvectors analytically, both for open and periodic $(a_1 \equiv a_{N+1})$ boundary conditions.
-Indeed, much of the derivation precisely parallels the calculation of the band structure of tight binding Hamiltonians commonly studied in condensed matter physics, as detailed in the Appendix.
-The case of no emitters ($M_n=0$) corresponds to the $d=1$ (Bose) Hubbard Model (HM), and the case with a single emitter in each cavity ($M_n=1$) to the Periodic Anderson Model (PAM), though analogs between the single emitter per cavity systems and the HM have also been drawn \cite{sciolla2011dynamical}.
-We should note that in the latter part of the study we will use open boundary condition due to its correspondence to experiment.

-Indeed, there are a number of connections between the Tavis-Cummings-Hubbard model (TCHM), considered here in the context of CCAs, and the various Hamiltonians which are used to model strongly correlated fermion materials in condensed matter physics.
-For one emitter per cavity, our model has an identical geometry to the Periodic Anderson Model (PAM): the hopping of photons between cavities is analogous to the conduction electrons which hybridize between different sites, and the photon-emitter coupling maps onto the hopping between the conduction electrons and localized orbitals which, like the emitters, do not have a direct intersite (intercavity) overlap.
+A more thorough discussion of these analogs and their limitations is available in the Supplementary Information, but we can begin by looking at the TCHM system with identical emitters ($\omega_{e,n,m} = \omega_e$).
+Much of the derivation of eigenstates precisely parallels the calculation of the band structure of tight binding Hamiltonians commonly studied in condensed matter physics.
+For example, the case of no emitters ($M_n=0$) corresponds to the $d=1$ (Bose) Hubbard Model (HM)\cite{fisher1989}, and the case with a single emitter in each cavity ($M_n=1$) to the Periodic Anderson Model (PAM)\cite{rice1985}: the hopping of photons between cavities is analogous to the conduction electrons which hybridize between different sites, and the photon-emitter coupling maps onto the hopping between the conduction electrons and localized orbitals which, like the emitters, do not have a direct intersite (intercavity) overlap.
 Thus, in the single excitation sector, and for one emitter per cavity, the models are {\it identical}.

-However, there are significant limitations to this analogy: If the number of excitations is greater than one, the bosonic nature of the photons in the CCA problem introduces a fundamental difference between the TCHM and the PAM.
-Further, the fermions in the PAM have a spin index, so there are two species of these particles.
-As long as the local Coulomb repulsion $U=0$ in the PAM, these two species are independent and hence can be considered as two independent copies of the TCHM.
-However this breaks down for $U \neq 0$ and multiple excitations.
-Finally, the PAM does not admit multiple localized modes on different sites, so it only maps to the case of a single emitter per cavity.

-It is worth noting, however, that the CM community has considered many variants of models which mix localized and itinerant quantum particles: the Kondo lattice model (KLM) replaces the two spin species of the localized electrons on each site by a single spin, thereby {\it reducing} the number of local degrees of freedom per site to two, the same value as an emitter in the TCHM.
-On the other hand, in the \textit{large-$N$ limit} the number of local degrees of freedom is {\it expanded}.
-Crudely speaking, these variants are similar to adjusting the number of emitters per cavity.
+In practice, the \textit{polaritonicity} (degree of light-matter hybridization) upon which we focus in the sections to follow, holds lessons for \textit{singlet formation} in which local and itinerant electrons become tightly intertwined in the PAM and Kondo Lattice Model.